-These stuffed Mexican sweet potatoes are a delicious and easy dinner that are perfect for meal prep!
+These vegan stuffed sweet potatoes are a delicious and easy dinner that are perfect for meal prep!
 They are vegan and gluten free but loved by all types of eaters.

 This post contains affiliate links, which means I earn a small commission if you buy any products through those links.
 I only link to products I absolutely love and use myself.
 Thank you for making Eat With Clarity possible!

 These vegan stuffed sweet potatoes miiiight just be one of my new favorite dinner recipes.
 I’m always a fan of anything sweet potato if I’m being honest, especially these mashed sweet potato breakfast bowls.
 Mexican food is one of my favorites so we have the best of both worlds with this recipe!

 I’m not much of a meal prepper because I have to be cooking all the time for my job anyway, but for those of you who meal prep, this recipe is perfect for you!

 Everything stores well in the fridge so you can make extra potatoes and a double batch of the quinoa filling and you have lunch and dinner for days on end.

 Tips for baking

 There are a few ways you can do bake sweet potatoes.
 Both turn out amazing, but one saves a bit of time so this is the option I generally opt for.